ShrutiBaikerikar/RNASeq_DGE_tutorial/README.md

 # RNA-SEQ Differential Gene Expression Analysis of COVID-19 Infected Pancreas Cells

-Next Generation Sequencing technologies promote research in genome wide expression dataand provide high resolution and precise measurements of transcript levels to study gene expression.
+Next Generation Sequencing technologies promote research in genome wide expression data and provide high resolution and precise measurements of transcript levels to study gene expression.
 RNA-Sequencing has become one of the main choices to measure expression levels.
 It has many applications such as 'de novo' transcriptome assembly, study of methylation patterns, examining single nucleotide variants, study of alternative splicing etc.

 Differential Gene Expression is one of the most common techniques used in downstream analysis of RNA-Seq data.
 It helps us identify which genes may be under/over-expressed in specific conditions when compared to reference/normal conditions.
-And these genes whose expression are significantly altered could be the ones contributing to the biological phenomea or disease that we are studying.
+And these genes whose expressions are significantly altered could be the ones contributing to the biological phenomenon or disease that we are studying.

 In this tutorial, we will be going over a general workflow for Differential Gene Expression using RNA Sequencing data.
 While these are the most common steps involved in DGE analysis, there are a few things you must keep in mind:
 * There are many tools available for each step of DGE analysis.
-You can choose any of them and this choice is heavily influenced by type of data, organism, sample number, statiscal   requirements as well as goals of research/ analysis.
+You can choose any of them and this choice is heavily influenced by the type of data, organism, sample number, statistical requirements as well as goals of research/ analysis.
 * RNA Sequencing data analysis is not limited to identifying differential genes alone; it has many applications and these require separate workflows.
-* The tools used in this tutorial help analyse the chose dataset but this may not be the same for you.
+* The tools used in this tutorial help analyse the chosen dataset but this may not be the same for you.
 You may have to choose separate tools for your RNA-Seq data.
-* When working with large number of samples, it is advisable to work on a high performance cluster or utilise cloud services.
+* When working with a large number of samples, it is advisable to work on a high performance cluster or utilise cloud services.

 Let's begin the tutorial with a basic introduction to RNA Sequencing.